 In Bristol’s first season at Florida State in 2009, the Seminole defense turned in a GAA of 0.85 allowing 22 goals in over 2,300 minutes of action.
 FSU closed out the year ranked among the best in the ACC finishing fourth in GAA, tied for fourth in goals allowed and fifth in shutouts.
 Bristol’s work with a very young defensive squad, comprised of two sophomores and two freshmen, was on full display right from the very beginning as the defensive unit opened the season posting three consecutive shutouts.
 The Seminoles allowed just seven shots through the first three games including three shots on goal.
 The three shutouts to open the season marked the first time the feat occurred in school history.
 The stifling defense was at it again in the ACC Championship in Cary, N.C., with the Noles recording shutouts in the first two matches of the tournament for just the second time in the program’s existence.

-Florida State continues to receive national recognition for their defensive efforts under Bristol as four Seminole defenders have been honored as semifinalists for the MAC Hermann Trophy.
-Kristin Grubka (2014) is the most recent member, joining Kassey Kallman (2013) Ines Jaurena (2011) and Becky Edwards (2009) as the only defenders in Florida State history to be recognized as Hermann Trophy semifinalists.
+Florida State continues to receive national recognition for their defensive efforts under Bristol as five Seminole defenders have been honored as semifinalists for the MAC Hermann Trophy.
+Malia Berkely (2019) is the most recent member, joining Kristin Grubka (2014), Kassey Kallman (2013) Ines Jaurena (2011) and Becky Edwards (2009) as the only defenders in Florida State history to be recognized as Hermann Trophy semifinalists.
 Jaurena was back on the list as a semifinalist in 2012 for the second year in a row.
 Wys’ announcement as a 2013 watch list candidate was the first of its kind by a Seminole goalkeeper.
 Cassie Miller was recognized as a Honda Award nominee after her successful 2016 season.

 During his time with the Eclipse, Bristol led the club team to four national championships; had five goalkeepers selected as pool members of national teams and eight goalkeepers named to regional teams.
 In 2008, Bristol tutored Alexa Gaul (University of Texas) and Taylor Vancil, a two-year member of the Seminole soccer team (2011-12), who both served as goalkeepers on the United States U-17 National Team that finished second at the 2008 FIFA Youth World Cup in New Zealand.
 Four of his goalkeepers received the Golden Glove Award at the USYSA National Championships, presented to the tournament’s most outstanding goalkeeper.
 Vancil was one of the Golden Glove Award recipients as she was recognized as the best goalkeeper at the 2008 World Cup.